15 Must See Outrageous Modern Chair Designs

-A chair is perhaps one of the simplest concepts that allow us as human beings to relax.
+Modern chair designs create concept pieces of furniture that allow us as human beings to relax.
 Though they are some of the oldest and simplest objects mankind has designed, some designers have thrown out even the basic concept of the chair in lieu of more unique modern thinking as these examples show.
+Keep an open mind as you look at the pictures.
+Sure, these may not be right for your living space, but think about how big a design statement they would make.

-This sculptural wooden chair features vertical slats that make a strange statement and looks something like a cartoon fish skeleton.
-Designer Nicolas Marzouanlian developed this eco-friendly indoor or patio chair to be a purist piece of furniture making it without the use of glue or screws.
+This sculptural wooden design features vertical slats that make a strange statement and looks something like a cartoon fish skeleton.
+Designer Nicolas Marzouanlian developed this eco-friendly indoor or patio style to be a purist piece of furniture making it without the use of glue or screws.

 Light Up is actually a two in one chair and lamp that was inspired by deep sea creatures that catch their food with lights on their heads.
 Ontwerpers of Netherlands made this piece from a maintenance free fiber reinforced artificial resin body with steel reinforced construction.